DELOITTE DIGITAL | MAR-DEC 2018

-I planned and facilitated user research under tight constraints set by a doubting client.
-By utilizing members from our development team, account team and client as notetakers, I was able to work around an understaffed research process while building universal empathy to the end user.
-This mended our digital team’s relationship with the client and shifted development to mobile-first.
+I led user research under tight constraints set by a doubting client.
+Through practical empathy building exercises, I was able to work around an understaffed research process, mended our team’s relationship with the client, and shifted development to mobile-first.

-I was tasked as the lead UX Designer to help build a digital product that would allow citizens of a state log work activity hours in order to maintain their Medicaid benefits.
+I was tasked as the lead UX Designer to help build a digital product that would allow citizens of a state record their work activity hours in order to maintain their Medicaid benefits.

 One of the biggest concerns entering this project was the lack of user research.
 Our primary client, “L,” was not very trusting of Deloitte Digital’s work due to past interactions with a former team.
 Rather than letting us lead the design process through qualitative studies with the end user, L believed she was the final authority when it came to knowing her state’s citizens.
 Consequentially, our role originally was simply as what Dr. Hartson in the UX Book would coin as a “priest in a parachute.”
 We were originally expected to simply “bless” the design ideas proposed by her team after a couple of cosmetic updates to the UI.

 To make things more complicated, we had to work through an account team to communicate with the client.
 With a lack of access to our important stakeholders, getting buy-in for user research would be difficult.